sagarmittal1/sagarmittal1/README.md

 ### Hi there 👋

-Let's get started:
+So, who I am

-- 🔭 I’m currently doing #100daysofcode
+- 🔭 I’m currently doing #100DaysOfCode
-- 🌱 I’m currently learning DSA and Jekyll
+- 🌱 I’m currently learning DSA and NodeJS
-- 👯 I’m looking to collaborate on Front End Technologies
+- 👯 I’m looking to collaborate on Competitive Coding
-- 🤔 I’m looking for help with AngularJS
-- 💬 Ask me about cryptography, networking, privacy
+- 💬 Ask me about cryptography, networking, privacy, jekyll
 - 😄 Pronouns: he/him
 - 📫 How to reach me: Below Links